Sins

 Read Genesis 4:1-8

-Sin starts with an evil desire that first drags us away from our consciousness, then entices us to sin.
-The result of sin is death – in the case of Cain, Abel paid the price of Cain’s sin with his life.
-Think of an example when you became aware that your desire was unrighteous.
-How were you first enticed to sin and eventually decided to commit the sin?
-And the consequence of it.
+Sin starts with an evil desire that first drags us away from our consciousness, and then entices us to committ the sin.
+The ultimate result of sin is death – in the case of Cain, Abel paid the price of Cain’s sin with his life.
+For most of us, it is the spiritual death.

 3. Evil desires that lead to sin